l50/unm_ismart_presentation/3_vulnerable_targets.md

 In this case, the endpoint provides you, the attacker, with a ton of information about vulnerabilities in the web application.
 For real-world targets, these sorts of endpoints can give an attacker access to administrative functionality, sensitive data, or even provide a means to take over the entire site.

 ### DOM Cross-Site Scripting (XSS)
 You may have noticed that there is a search bar at the top of the page.
-Generally speaking, if you find that you can type something into a site and see your input reflected back to you, this is a sign that you should check for XSS.
+If you find that you can type something into a site and see your input reflected back to you, this is a sign that you should check for XSS.
 Let's go ahead and give that a shot here.

 To start, search for all products with the word 'owasp' in them.
 You'll see a bunch of products displayed, but more importantly, your input is indeed reflected back to you on the page:

 ![](images/input_reflected.png)

 This is your indicator that it's time to look for XSS.
-Generally speaking, most people start with `<script>alert('xss')</script>`.
+Most people start with `<script>alert('xss')</script>`.
 If you give that a try, it doesn't appear to work:

 ![](images/script_no_workie.png)